center-for-humans-and-machines/algorithmic-institutions/reports/manager.md

 # RL Manager

-We train a 'optimal manager' using deep Q learning to manage a group of artificial humans.
+We train a 'optimal manager' using deep Q learning to manage a group of artificial human contributors.
 The manager is rewarded by the common good of the group.

 ## Artificial Humans environment